microsoft/qsharp/katas/content/getting_started/flip_qubit/solution.md

-Once you have successfully implemented a solution or if you are stuck on a problem, you can consult our reference solution, which contains additional details on how to solve the exercise.
+Once you've successfully implemented a solution or if you're stuck on a problem, you can consult the reference for the solution, which contains additional details on how to solve the exercise.

 For this exercise, you can solve the problem by simply using Q#'s `X` operation on the input qubit, which will perform a "bit flip" and set the qubit into the $\ket{1}$ state.